 John R. Koza received his Ph.D. in computer science from the University of Michigan in 1972.
 He published a board game involving Electoral College strategy in 1966.
 From 1973 through 1987, he was co-founder, chairman, and CEO of Scientific Games Inc. where he co-invented the rub-off instant lottery ticket used by state lotteries.
 In the 1980s, he and attorney Barry Fadem were active in promoting adoption of lotteries by various states through the citizen-initiative process and state legislative action.
-Between 1988 and 2003, he taught a course on genetic algorithms and genetic programming between 1988 and 2003 at Stanford University, where he was a consulting professor.
+Between 1988 and 2003, he taught a course on genetic algorithms and genetic programming at Stanford University, where he was a consulting professor.
 He is lead author of the book Every Vote Equal: A State-Based Plan for Electing the President by National Popular Vote and originator of the National Popular Vote legislation.
 He is Chair of National Popular Vote and a member of the Board of Directors.
 Koza has visited 29 states on behalf of National Popular Vote.

-Barry F. Fadem is a partner in the law firm of Fadem & Associates in Lafayette, California.
+Barry Fadem is a partner in the law firm of Fadem & Associates in Lafayette, California.
 He specializes in all aspects of campaign and election law, and provides expert consultation in the area of initiatives and referendums.
 He is co-author of the book Every Vote Equal: A State-Based Plan for Electing the President by National Popular Vote with John R. Koza, Mark Grueskin, Michael S. Mandell, Robert Richie, and Joseph F. Zimmerman.
 He is President of National Popular Vote and a member of the Board of Directors.
 Barry Fadem has visited 45 states on behalf of National Popular Vote.